Physfock/dboc-magnetic-field/README.md

-Potential energy curves (PECs) for Diagonal Born–Oppenheimer Corrections (DBOC) as functions of magnetic field strength and internuclear distance for the H2, LiH, and HeH+ molecules.
+Potential energy curves (PECs) and Diagonal Born–Oppenheimer Corrections (DBOC) as functions of magnetic field strength and internuclear distance for the H2, LiH, and HeH+ molecules.

 The repository contains a Podman container with modified ChronusQ code that writes the one- and two-electron matrix elements required for the subsequent correlation calculations in HDF5 format.
 This data is then reused in PySCF to calculate the DBOC within the approximation discussed in the manuscript: [https://arxiv.org/pdf/2609.15327](https://arxiv.org/pdf/2609.15327)